akora/focusui/README.md

 ## Concept Evolution

-The design concepts in the `concepts/` folder demonstrate a systematic exploration of drawer-based navigation layouts:
+The design concepts in the `concepts/` folder demonstrate a systematic exploration of drawer-based navigation layouts.

 ### Basic Layout Concepts (001-006)